 Please note: All information is correct at time of publication.
 Our service is always evolving; if you're a current customer, please refer to your Driver Handbook for up-to-date policy information.

-Today, the UK Government confirmed in their Autumn Statement that their world-leading, ultra-low Benefit in Kind (BiK) tax rate for EVs will remain at 2% until April 2025 before rising by just 1% each financial year until 2028.
+The UK Government confirmed in their 2024 Autumn Statement that their world-leading, ultra-low Benefit in Kind (BiK) tax rate for EVs will remain at 2% until April 2025 before rising by just 1% each financial year until 2028 and then 2% each financial year until 2030.
 This minor rate increase will enable thousands of basic taxpayers across the country to access a new electric car for the first time.

 In this blog, we illustrate how the new BiK rate will affect EV drivers on a salary sacrifice lease – and, because of the slight increase, how salary sacrifice continues to be the most affordable way to access a new electric car.